 - Created a financial incentive program for CARES partners to supply timely data via the new data infrastructure

 - Developed an infrastructure at La Clínica’s Monument clinic, which includes a screening tool for the social determinants of health (SDoH)

-- Strengthening the consortium’s data sharing infrastructure to help measure the impact of connecting uninsured patients to a primary care medical home.
-Expected outcomes include:
+- Strengthening The Consortium’s data sharing infrastructure to help measure the impact of connecting uninsured patients to a primary care medical home, with outcomes that include:

 - A data sharing relationship with Walgreen’s and the piloting of a program for sharing pharmacy data on a subset of CARES program enrollees, to begin to understand the program’s impact on medication use

-- The development and dissemination of a CARES program year-2 impact report to key stakeholders
+- Development and dissemination of a CARES program year-2 impact report to key stakeholders

-- Collecting and analyzing data from La Clínica’s SDoH screening tool, called PRAPARE, which it is extending to all of its Contra Costa clinics.
+- Collecting and analyzing data from the SDoH screening tool, called PRAPARE – and extending the tool to all of La Clínica’s Contra Costa clinics.
 Specifically:

-- La Clínica and the Consortium will exchange PRAPARE data monthly on a subset of 500 patients, including at least 250 CARE enrollees.
+- A monthly exchange of PRAPARE data, between La Clínica and the Consortium, on a subset of 500 patients, including at least 250 CARE enrollees.

-- Consortium staff will conduct data analysis and report back to La Clínica with recommendations aimed at helping identify needed outside support services and informing intervention strategies and partnerships that will address patient needs and clinical needs for achieving and maintaining good health.
+- Consortium staff conducted data analysis and reported back to La Clínica with recommendations aimed at helping identify needed outside support services and informing intervention strategies and partnerships that will address patient needs and clinical needs for achieving and maintaining good health.

-- La Clínica will develop an intranet resource guide that will enable its providers to connect patients to community resources as socio-economic needs are identified.
+- La Clínica developed an intranet resource guide that will enable its providers to connect patients to community resources as socio-economic needs are identified.

-- The Consortium will assemble a local workgroup to disseminate the La Clínica SDoH findings and begin to facilitate the development of partnerships between clinical and non-clinical service providers.
+- The Consortium assembled a local workgroup to disseminate the La Clínica SDoH findings and begin to facilitate the development of partnerships between clinical and non-clinical service providers.

 Phase Three involves: